opendatasoft/ods-documentation-explore-api/source/includes/common/oauth2.md

 ![OAuth2 applications management interface](common/oauth2__applications.png)

-1. go to the **My applications** tab of your account page on the domain you want to register the application on
+1. Go to the **My applications** tab of your account page on the domain you want to register the application on.
-2. fill the registration form with the following information:
+2. Fill the registration form with the following information:
     * **Application name:** the name of the application
     * **Type:**
         * confidential: client password is kept secret from the user and only used from a trusted environment (e.g: a web service, where the client password is stored server-side and never sent to the user)
         * public: client password is embedded in a client-side application, making it potentially available to the world (e.g: a mobile or desktop application)
     * **Redirection URL:** the URL users will be redirected to after they have granted you permission to access their data
-3. store the resulting **client ID** and **client secret** that will be needed to perform the next steps
+3. Store the resulting **client ID** and **client secret** that will be needed to perform the next steps.

 ## Getting an authorization grant